peter-evans/python-action/README.md

-# python-action
+# Python Action

-A template for a multi-platform Python GitHub action
+A template for a multi-platform Python GitHub action.